Group conferences and streams

 If your network equipment is not configured to work in UDP Multicast mode, participants will see only a black screen during a conference.

-12. Enable email invitations for conference participants.
-This option is available only for scheduled conferences providing the SMTP server integration is set up.
+1. Enable email invitations that will be sent to conference participants (activated by default).
+This option is available only for scheduled conferences if integration with an SMTP server is set up.

 When editing a previously created conference, this option is disabled regardless of the conference settings configured earlier.
 This is specifically designed to prevent the invitations from being mistakenly resent when editing an event.
 If you need to reactivate conference invitations (e.g., when adding participants), please manually activate the Send email invitations to conference participants checkbox.

-13. Specify the conference location.
-The location will be displayed in the Information tab on the conference page and in the list of conferences).
+2. In the Meeting location field, you can enter the text that will be displayed on the Information tab on the meeting page and in the conference list.

-14. Adding guide text to the scheduled event (e.g. presentation description or event program).
+3. In the Description field, you can add supplementary text for the scheduled event (for example, descriptions of participants' presentations or the event agenda).
 This text will be displayed on the conference page.

 # Restrictions for webinars